-I used 1-1/2 cans of this.
-This was the first time that I used this type.
-Let me say…it is fabulous!!
+I used 1-1/2 cans of this hammered finish.
+It is fabulous!!
 It transformed the pot from ugly and discolored to like new.

 All that detail in the middle became a little lost with one color.
 So I grabbed a can of paint that I already had on hand in a grey color suitable for outdoor use.
 I mixed it with just a touch of water to thin it somewhat.
 I then used a foam brush to paint all over the raised areas in the middle.

 Then I immediately went back over it with a paper towel.
 I simply blotted and rubbed it off in areas.
 I ended up doing 2 coats like this.

 I also added the grey wash in other crevices on the pot.
 It's hard to see in this photo, but around the bottom edge.
 I like the contrast between the gloss and matte finish.

 I then potted 3 Asian Jasmine.

 These evergreen perennial vines should do well in this sunny spot.